qianlongding/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-multimodal/docs/user-guide/weld-defect-detection/index.md

 ### Summary

 This section provides an overview of the architecture for the Multimodal Weld Defect Detection sample app.
-For detailed instructions on getting started, refer to [Get Started](../get-started.md).
+Refer to the detailed instructions in [Get Started](../get-started.md).

 <!--hide_directive
 :::{toctree}